-- Do not invade the privacy of children when they are using the toilet or changing. - The level of assistance with personal care (e.g. toileting) must be appropriate and related to the age of the child, whilst also accepting that some children have special needs. (see Kids Church best practice guidelines) - Avoid rough games involving physical contact between a worker and a child - Avoid sexually provocative games - When it is necessary to discipline children, this should be done without using physical punishment.
-There may, however, on the rare occasion be circumstances where a child needs to be restrained to protect them or a third person.(record details of event) - Only invite children and young people to your home or on trips in groups and always make sure that another worker is present. (see risk assessment) - Notify the DPS of any children's trips which take place in the name of the church.
+- Do not invade the privacy of children when they are using the toilet, changing or showering. - The level of assistance with personal care (e.g. toileting) must be appropriate and related to the age of the child, whilst also accepting that some children have special needs. - Avoid rough games involving physical contact between a worker and a child - Avoid sexually provocative games - When it is necessary to discipline children, this should be done without using physical punishment.
+There may, however, on the rare occasion be circumstances where a child needs to be restrained in order to protect them or a third person. - Only invite children and young people to your home or on trips in groups and always make sure that another worker is present. - Notify the DPS of any children's trips which take place in the name of the church.
 Parental permission must always be sought. - Do not give lifts to children or young people on your own.
-Ensure that if transporting children as part of your church role, you have the correct insurance cover in place as well as parental permission. (see risk assessment) - No person under 18 years of age should be left in sole charge of any children of any age. - Children or young people attending a group must not be left alone at any time.
+Ensure that if transporting children as part of your church role, you have the correct insurance cover in place as well as parental permission (See section 33.9 on Transport).
+No person under 18 years of age should be left in sole charge of any children of any age.
+Nor should children or young people attending a group be left alone at any time.